Thank you! Your submission has been received!

 Automation tools

 Automation is a goal and a requirement.
 There are more threats than available people to deal with them, so SecOps tools should have automation as one of their main features.
-Automation should be used in monitoring, repetitive tasks, incident alerts, and response to breaches, to keep the security levels high while minimizing the impact on business and production.
+Automation should be used in monitoring, repetitive tasks, incident alerts, and response to breaches, to keep the security levels high while minimising the impact on business and production.

 Benefits and goals of SecOps